 If Linda continues with her present employment and does not need her Social Security income, she can receive an increased benefit by delaying the start of payments to age 70.
-The benefit starting at age 70 for Linda is currently 24% higher than what she would receive at age 67.
+The benefit starting at age 70 for Linda is about 25% higher than what she would receive at age 67.
 With inflation adjustments, Linda's benefit could be even higher by the time she reaches age 70.

 This represents a significant increase over her normal retirement amount.
 The amount increases by about 8% per year because the government has held her funds longer and she has a shorter period of time before beginning to receive her payments.